shawnveltman/policing_racism/README.md

 Stops are coded by FIPS (https://en.wikipedia.org/wiki/Federal_Information_Processing_Standards).

 To begin, you'll need to download the data from the Stanford Open Policing site, and place the CSVs into into the src/data/stop_data folder.
+By default, the report file will be called "master_report.csv" and it will live in the data/summaries directory.

 Example code to run reports on all files in your data/stop_data directory:
 ```